FACTFILE: BROWN RAT

 Any other signs?
 Substantial piles of droppings at the water’s edge.
 Voles also eat aquatic vegetation and leave bits lying around.
 Their burrows are similar to those of rats.

-Habitat: around in and around rivers, ditches, ponds and along urban waterways.
+Habitat: Water voles live in and around rivers, ditches, ponds and along urban waterways.